scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 3.)
 What is a X.509 certificate?
 What is a Certificate Authority?
 Given that anyone can create a public/private key pair on their own, describe why certificates and certificate authorities are necessary and how they are used?

-An X.509 certificate at it's simpleist
+An X.509 certificate at it's simplist is the culmination of a digital signature

 #### 4.)
 Assume that you are submitting your homework via email.
 Describe in detail the methodology for using a digital signature using public-key cryptography to sign and submit your homework.
 (Note that an email that is digitally signed is not the same as encrypting it.)